In the vicinity of Kfar Ruppin is a cluster of Biblical sites, located near a major crossing point of the Jordan river.

 “A high artificial mound, moderate size.
 It is prolonged in shape running parallel to Jordan river (N-S).
 Potsherds of Bronze Age and later on … on surface.
 The Jordan river to E is fordable in two places.
 It lies nearly half was between Scythopolis and Pella (Tabaqat Fahl).
 It is most probable that the Roman road passed nearby.
 To the W. there is a flat mound, artificial appearance, called Tell el Qatif.
 Another small mound is standing to N.W… Condition: the site has not been cultivated. – RWH 9.1.46.”

-• Modern Times
+Modern Times

 The Tels are accessible by car from Kefar Ruppin.
 However, a section of the road is not permitted for entrance since it is on the Jordanian border.
 The restricted section is marked by signs.

-River crossing in antiquities
+River crossing in antiquity

-In the antiquities the Jordan river crossings was by crossing fords along the river rather than using bridges or ferries.
+In the antiquity the Jordan river crossings was by crossing fords along the river rather than using bridges or ferries.
 Bridges were constructed only during the Roman and Mameluke periods.
 Dorsey (“The roads and Highways of Ancient Israel”) claims that no Bronze or Iron Age bridges were found along the Jordan, and the Bible does not mention such bridges.

 Same goes to ferries – there is no evidence of Biblical period ferries.
 The Madaba map depicts a rope ferry crossing, but that was illustrated during the Byzantine period (6th century AD), 1000 years later than the Iron Age.